CyberFlameGO/svnpython/Doc/howto/sorting.rst

     >>> sorted([5, 2, 4, 1, 3], key=cmp_to_key(reverse_numeric))
     [5, 4, 3, 2, 1]

-In Python 2.7, the :func:`functools.cmp_to_key` function was added to the functools module.
+In Python 3.2, the :func:`functools.cmp_to_key` function was added to the functools module in the standard library.

 Odd and Ends
 ============